A year to go before Brexit, U.S. investment banks still bet on London

 Some bankers have said they were reassured by a meeting with British Prime Minister Theresa May earlier this year, where they were told that the future of financial services was a core government priority.

-Out of the five banks’ 191 jobs on offer in the three busiest European financial centers, 133 are in Ireland, 47 in Frankfurt, and just 11 in France.
+Out of the five banks’ 191 jobs on offer in the three busiest European financial centres, 133 are in Ireland, 47 in Frankfurt, and just 11 in France.

 Citigroup, which has said it would headquarter its EU trading operations in Frankfurt due to Brexit, has already started to hire for a risk analytics team in the city.